 Troy E. Wilson, Ph.D., J.D., 52, has served as our President and Chief Executive Officer and as the chairman of our Board of Directors since March 2015.
 Dr. Wilson co-founded Kura Oncology in August 2014 and served as the President and Chief Executive Officer as well as a member of the Company's Board of Directors from August 2014.
 Dr. Wilson served as President and Chief Executive Officer of Wellspring Biosciences, Inc., a privately-held biopharmaceutical company, and its parent company, Araxes Pharma LLC, or Araxes, from July 2012 to March 2019 and as President and Chief Executive Officer of Avidity Biosciences, Inc., a privately-held biopharmaceutical company, from November 2012 to February 2019.
-Dr. Wilson served as the President and Chief Executive Officer and a member of the Board of Directors of Intellikine, Inc., a privately-held biopharmaceutical company, from April 2007 to January 2012 and from August 2007 to January 2012, respectively, until its acquisition by Takeda Pharmaceutical company, since November 2020, a member of the Board of Directors of Abintus Bio, Inc., a privately-held biopharmaceutical company, since November 2020, a member of the Board of Directors of Avidity Biosciences, Inc., a publicly-held biopharmaceutical company, since Pebruary 2019 and November 2012, respectively.
+Dr. Wilson served as the President and Chief Executive Officer and a member of the Board of Directors of Intellikine, Inc., a privatelyheld biopharmaceutical company, from April 2007 to January 2012 and from August 2007 to January 2012, respectively, until its acquisition by Takeda Pharmaceutical Company Limited.
+He has also been Executive Chairman and a member of the Board of Directors of Abintus Bio, Inc., a privately-held biopharmaceutical company, since November 2020, a member of the Board of Directors of Puma Biotechnology, Inc., a publicly-held biopharmaceutical company, since October 2013, and Chairman and a member of the Board of Directors of Avidity Biosciences, Inc., a publicly-held biopharmaceutical company, since February 2019 and November 2012, respectively.
 Dr. Wilson holds a J.D. from New York University and graduated with a Ph.D. in bioorganic chemistry and a B.A. in biophysics from the University of California, Berkeley.
 The Nominating and Corporate Governance Committee and the Board of Directors believe that Dr. Wilson's experience in building and operating biopharmaceutical companies, oncology drug discovery and development, strategic partnering, capital raising and investor relations in the pharmaceutical industry as well as his experience serving in executive roles and on other boards of directors qualify him to serve on our Board of Directors, including serving as our chairman.